 Point Reyes National Seashore Association

-Climate Stewards is an exciting new Initiative from the University of California Cooperative Extension in partnership with the Point Reyes National Seashore Association.
-In this program you will learn more about the science of climate change, how to communicate more effectively about this issue, and how to help your community adapt to climate challenges.
+Climate Stewards is an exciting initiative from the University of California taught in partnership with the Point Reyes National Seashore Association (PRNSA) which will help participants learn how to engage with community level actions that address climate change.

-During this program you will receive six online classes with guest experts, spend three Saturdays learning and experiencing climate-relevant sites in and around Point Reyes, and will complete online coursework and a final capstone project to receive your certification from the University of California.
+During this program you will participate in a series of online classes with guest experts and spend three Saturdays experiencing climate-relevant sites during in-person field trips at Point Reyes and around the North/East Bay region.
+With the completion of online coursework and a final stewardship project you will become a Certified Climate Steward and be eligible to receive academic credits from the University of California for an additional fee.
 In this interactive class you will practice the skills you need to work with others on finding climate solutions!

 About the Instructor: Dr. Chris Pincetich works for the Point Reyes National Seashore Association, The Oceanic Society, and Sea Turtles Forever as a marine biologist and environmental educator.
 Chris has a doctorate in Environmental Toxicology from the University of California, Davis and a B.S. in Marine Biology from University of California, Santa Cruz.
 His passion for promoting ocean and sea turtle conservation has been shared through speaking engagements ranging from international scientific conferences to elementary school classrooms.

 Organization Description: PRNSA is a cooperating association of the National Park Service.
 Working in partnership with Point Reyes National Seashore and the public, PRNSA preserves, restores and maintains wildlife habitat, trails, and historic sites in this beautiful coastal park.
 Year-round environmental education programs help children and adults deepen their understanding of nature and inspire the next generation of park stewards.